takami228/my-docker-wordpress/README.md

-# my-docker-wordpress
-my wordpress docker repository
+# my docker image of wordpress